acend/terraform-k8s-cluster-lab/README.md

 ## Usage

-Rhis repo can be used standalone or included as module from an other repo.
+This repo can be used standalone or included as module from an other repo.

 Currently we use terraform cloud as state backend.
 Login into terraform cloud with your account using: